Image-X-Institute/SPARK_Data_Analysis_Code/Data anonymisation/README.md

 - kimlog_anonymiser.py is the function to anonymise the KIM logs file by deleting the file paths.
 First It detects whether the file contains a 'Filename' object.
 It grabs all the ‘Filename’ information check if the file names include '.tiff' or ‘. hnd', then delete the file path part of the file name, which may contain the centre/patient information.
 - dvh_anonymiser.py is the function to anonymise the .txt files with a ‘DVH’ in the file path.
 It browses the file and replaces the ‘Patient Name’ and ‘Patient ID’ information with TROG id.
 - linac_traj_anonymiser.py is the function to anonymise the linac trajectory logs(.bin file).
 User needs to input the patient ID in 'others' on the left bottom of the GUI and this function will look for the ID in the trajectory logs and replaces them with the a fake ID('1234567890') which has the same size as the actual one.
 After anonymisation it will create a new file rather than overwriting the original log file.
+- RPM_anonymiser.py is the function to anonymise the RPM(.vxp) files.
+It replaces the patient ID in the file with trial ID and then rename the file.
+The trial ID is input by user.
+In current version there is no special place for trial ID, user can input the trial ID into 'TROG ID'.

 ## How to use this tool